-There’s a million and one factors you can blame the loss on.
-But it’s important to recognize the (sometimes) ugly truth and reflect on the mistakes you might’ve made to drop the ball.
+There are a million and one factors you can blame the loss on.
+But it’s important to recognize the (sometimes) ugly truth and reflect on the sales mistakes you might’ve made to drop the ball.

 Yes, I know this may be hard to believe, but you may be the problem!